By Language 45 min read

 }

-CURLOPT_RETURNTRANSFER return the response as a string
+CURLOPT_RETURNTRANSFER the response as a string; without it, curl prints to stdout

-CURLOPT_HTTPHEADER arbitrary headers (an array of strings)
+CURLOPT_HTTPHEADER arbitrary headers as an array of Name: value strings

 php